zerOsand/ImgObjDetectionONNX/README.md

 ```

 There are sample images present in the `input_images` directory and a `output_images` directory where you can store your results as a way to test out this project.

+### ONNX Export Process
+In the file `pth2onnx.py`, I converted the `retinanet_resnet50_fpn_coco-eeacb38b.pth` model into an ONNX model.

+To achieve this, I borrowed insights from the [ImageAI](https://github.com/OlafenwaMoses/ImageAI/tree/master) repository while using the code provided in the [image_object_detection](https://github.com/Shreneken/image_object_detection) repository.

+The `pth` file is loaded into a PyTorch model.
+Then, (in previous versions), I took a sample image and preprocessed it according to the RetinaNet input restraints.
+However, there were many issues with this, and so I ended up creating a `dummy_input` variable that creates a random (1, 3, 800, 1333) Torch Tensor (batch, channels, height, width).

+Unfortunately, the model does poorly on images with a longer height compared to a longer width due to the ONNX input limitations that expect a fixed input size.
+With and without dynamic axes, this issue still was very difficult to find a solution to.
+However, I do plan to fix this issue.